-Although more difficult to find, further eco-friendly alternatives that you can try here include cork, rubber, recycled plastic, glass tiles, and linoleum (not to be confused with vinyl).
+Although more difficult to find, further eco-friendly alternatives that you can try here include cork, rubber, recycled plastic, glass tiles, linoleum (not to be confused with vinyl), and Waterproof Vinyl Flooring.
 These have minimum impact on the environment, but can have the disadvantage of being uncomfortable or expensive.
 If you want an affordable and durable material for your flooring, you may want to consider using concrete coating so that your concrete floors can shine and look great for years.

 According to the floor tilers dublin company, you should also be careful to read if any products you find have been glossed with lacquer.
 This uses shellac, which comes from insects, and so may not be suitable for those who value ethical animal treatment.
 Similarly, leather flooring and sheepskin rugs have low impact on the environment, but may not be congruent with some people’s beliefs.
 You may also consider applying a Water Proof Flooring Adhesive which is also environmentally safe.